LukaszSwolkien/standup-notes/README.md

 uv run ./main.py your_team.yaml
 ```

+## Features

+- **Recent Issues**: Fetches issues that are active or recently updated
+- **Engineer Mapping**: Maps JIRA assignee identifiers to friendly display names
+- **Recent Comments**: Shows the latest comment on each issue if added recently:
+  - If today is Monday: shows comments from Friday onwards
+  - Other days: shows comments from yesterday onwards
+- **Customizable Time Window**: Configure how many days back to look for issue updates

 ## Configuration

 See `example.yaml` for a complete configuration template.
-The configuration supports:

-- **Engineer mapping**: Map JIRA assignee identifiers to friendly display names
-- **Customizable time window**: Configure how many days back to look for updates